 - I am the kind of partner I want to receive

-Neville Goddard’s “Living in the End” is often butchered online.
-It doesn’t mean pretending reality doesn’t exist.
-It means rehearsing the fulfilled state until it feels more natural than the old story.
+Neville Goddard’s “living in the end” doesn’t ignore reality.
+It rehearses the fulfilled state until it feels more natural than the old story.
+Do it cleanly:

-You’re in the kitchen on a quiet Saturday.
-Sunlight is coming through the window.
-They’re teasing you about how you make coffee.
-You feel relaxed, not euphoric.
+Example scene: You’re in the kitchen on a quiet Saturday.
+Sunlight through the window.
+They tease you about how you make coffee.
+You feel relaxed.
 Safe.
 Familiar.
-Wanted.

-That last part matters.
-The dominant feeling shouldn’t be relief from panic.
-It should be natural belonging.
+The dominant feeling should be natural belonging, not relief from panic.

 Script for emotional reality, not performance

-Scripting works when it captures the state of the relationship, not just the events.
-Don’t write like you’re trying to impress the universe.
-Write like you’re describing a life you can emotionally inhabit.
+Scripting works when it captures the state of the relationship, not just events.
+Prompts:

 - What does a normal day together feel like?

-- How do I speak and behave when I feel secure in love?
+- How do I speak and behave when secure in love?

 - What kind of communication exists between us?